When did WBC begin?

 No. Nitrogen is a non-toxic gas.
 The air that we breathe is made up of 78% nitrogen.

-Can I have multiple treatments in one day?
+Can I have multiple sessions in one day?

-Yes.
-You must wait four hours between sessions.
+You need to wait at at least 12 hours between sessions.

-Should I work out before or after a treatment?
+Should I work out before or after a session?

 Both are completely safe.
 Receiving therapy before working out will enhance your energy and endurance, promoting muscle recovery and rejuvenation.
-We recommend light exercise after your cryo sessions.
+We recommend light exercise after your cryo sessions but it's not required.
 This will assist in stabilizing your bodys temperature, promote vasodilation and extend the period of analgesia.

 Who should not use cryotherapy?